Strength and Organization of the US Army in Northwest Europe 1944 to 1945.

-During the period from June 1944 to May 1945, some 15 American armoured divisions were deployed in Western Europe, making a significant contribution to Allied victory.
+During the period from June 1944 to May 1945, some 15 American armored divisions were deployed in Western Europe, making a significant contribution to Allied victory.

-The US Armoured Division was based on the September 1943 structure, which consisted of three tank battalions, three infantry battalions on armoured half-trucks and three artillery self-propelled battalions.
+The US Armored Division was based on the September 1943 structure, which consisted of three tank battalions, three infantry battalions on armored half-trucks and three artillery self-propelled battalions.
 Their total TOE strength was fixed at 10,937 men.

-A considerable number of American tank units were formed separately from the armoured divisions as independent tank battalions.
+A considerable number of American tank units were formed separately from the armored divisions as independent tank battalions.
 In the winter of 1944-1945, 65 of these independent tank battalions were in action.

 Another type of tank units not organized in divisions were the tank destroyer battalions, founded in 1942, which were supposed to fight the German tank divisions as very mobile anti-tank weapons.

 With a total strength of around 100,000 men, this tank destroyer force consisted of 80 battalions, each with 36 self-propelled or towed anti-tank guns.
 The backbone of these battalions were the lightly armored M10 and M18 tank destroyers, which were equipped with high muzzle velocity guns.